Why should I compete in BPC?

 - Screening Round – Judges score a 1-page executive summary and a 2-minute video, five teams will be selected to advance to the presentation round

 - Presentation Round – Teams submit a full business plan and present to a panel of judges.
 Teams are scored on their written plan and their presentation.

 - More than 70 entrepreneurs, investors, and professionals representing dozens of industries serve as judges in the Business Plan Competition each year.

 How can I prepare for and learn more about BPC?

-- Attend our Resource Nights to learn about different aspects of the competition, ask questions, and work on your business!
+- Attend our BPC BITES to learn about different aspects of the competition, ask questions, and work on your business!

 Can I have a 1-person team?